brianlangley/Wanderlust/README.md

 ### Usage

-To explore and utilize the Wanderlust app, follow these steps:
+To explore and utilise the Wanderlust app, follow these steps:

 1. Open the application in a web browser.

 2. The `cards.js` script will fetch a collection of photos and display them.

-3. Click the "Like" button on a card to add the photo to your favorites.
+3. Click the "Like" button on a card to add the photo to your favourites library.

-4. Click the "Dislike" button on a card to remove the photo from your favorites.
+4. Click the "Dislike" button on a card to remove the photo from your favourites library.

 5. Navigate to the "Library" section to view all your liked photos.

-6. Click the "Delete" button on a favorite photo to remove it from your favorites.
+6. Click the "Delete" button on a saved photo to remove it from your favourites.

 ### Installation

+**Important: Keep your API key secret!
+Do not share it publicly.**

 To set up the Wanderlust app locally, follow these steps: